JUGGHM/PENet_ICRA2021/README.md

 # PENet
+This repo is the PyTorch implementation of our paper to appear in ICRA2021 on ["Towards Precise and Efficient Image Guided Depth Completion"](https://arxiv.org/pdf/.pdf), developed by
-"Towards Precise and Efficient Image Guided Depth Completion"(https://arxiv.org/pdf/.pdf) Mu Hu, Shuling Wang, Bin Li, Shiyu Ning, Li Fan, and Xiaojin Gong(https://person.zju.edu.cn/en/gongxj).
+Mu Hu, Shuling Wang, Bin Li, Shiyu Ning, Li Fan, and [Xiaojin Gong](https://person.zju.edu.cn/en/gongxj) at Zhejiang University and Huawei Shanghai.

 Our network is trained with the KITTI dataset alone, without pretraining on Cityscapes or other similar driving dataset (either synthetic or real).